cjfiscus/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am an evolutionary geneticist and postdoctoral researcher in the [Gaut lab](https://www.gautlab.bio.uci.edu) in the Department of Ecology and Evolutionary Biology at UC Irvine.

+My research interests include plant genome evolution, the genetic basis of complex traits, and comparative genomics.

+I did my PhD in the [Koenig lab](https://sites.google.com/ucr.edu/koeniglab/home) in the Department of Botany and Plant Sciences at UC Riverside.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://github.com/cjfiscus/CV/raw/master/Fiscus_CJ-CV.pdf" "newtab" >}}CV{{< /staticref >}}.